-The following is a question-per-question analysis of the aspect of WICOR and college readiness evaluated by the specific question, which demonstrates the reliability of that question as an indicator.
+The following is a question-per-question analysis of the aspect of WICOR and college readiness evaluated by the specific question, which gives an indication of reliability of that question as an indicator.

 Question 1: This question asks how much time the student spends reading books.
-This is part of the WICOR Reading to Learn standard, as the ability to read and understand is invaluable to college success.
+This relates to the WICOR standard of Reading to Learn, with ability to read and comprehend being invaluable to success in college.

 Question 2: This question asks how much time the student spends reading magazines/comics.

-Although magazines and comics as reading materials may not be as substantial as books, they still offer the student the opportunity to engage in activities supported by the WICOR standard Reading to Learn.
+Although magazines and comics may not be considered as substantial reading material as books, they still offer the opportunity for the student to engage in activities supported by the WICOR standard Reading to Learn.

-Question 3: This question asks how much time the student spends reading on the Internet.
+Question 3: This question asks how much time the student spends reading on the internet.
 Given the wide array of information and formats available online, valuable reading experiences may occur through internet-based reading, in accordance with the WICOR standard Reading to Learn.

-Question 4: This question asks how much time the student spends in communicative writing, such as writing letters.
-This is in line with the WICOR standard Writing to Learn, as the ability to communicate in writing is essential for college-bound students.
+Question 4: This question asks how much time the student spends in communicative writing such as writing letters.
+This comports with the WICOR standard Writing to Learn, as the ability to communicate in writing is essential for college-bound students.